 Businesses must focus on both areas to achieve success.
 Figures from McKinsey show that improvements in diversity do not necessarily lead to an improvement in inclusion.
 Their analysis of sentiment in Glassdoor and Indeed user reviews showed a discrepancy in perceptions:

 It’s clear that companies need to ensure that their focus covers both diversity and inclusion.
 Initiatives must cover a wider remit than just attracting a diverse range of candidates.

 Incorporating an inclusive company culture and employee experience will help ensure staff have a positive experience, and the business can likewise benefit.

 Want to read this offline or share with a colleague?
 Simply fill in some details to download a copy.

 Companies who have a more diverse and inclusion workforce are seeing benefits across the board:

-These are just some of the benefits of focusing on D&I. Companies also report better creativity and faster problem solving.
-A more diverse team can avoid some of the issues caused by groupthink and reap large benefits for the business.
+These are just some of the benefits of focusing on D&I. Companies also report better creativity (Science Direct) and faster problem-solving.
+A more diverse team can avoid some of the issues caused by Group Think and reap significant benefits for the business.

-With so much research highlighting significant benefits for businesses and with an increasing expectation from both customers and employees, are companies taking advantage of the opportunity?
+With so much research highlighting significant benefits for businesses and increasing expectations from customers and employees, are companies taking advantage of these opportunities?